 TransAction projects based on the primary mode type, by both the number and cost of projects.
 The 189 roadway projects are 45% of the number of projects but 27% (\$20.3B) of the total cost.
 The 104 transit projects are 25% of the number of projects but 59% (\$44.5B) of the total cost.
-Many projects encompass elements from more than one mode type.
-For example, 39% of the 424 projects include a roadway element and 22% of projects include a transit element.
 The 424 projects included in this plan range from the construction of new multi-use trails, new interchanges, transit expansions and enhancements, and programs to encourage alternative modes of transportation, representing the diversity of transportation priorities across the region.
 Projects range from smaller facility improvements to large infrastructure investments and system-wide programs.
 This variety is also reflected in the range of estimated project costs, with 19 projects costing under \$1 million and ten projects costing more than \$1 billion, and the average project cost between \$25 to \$50 million.
-As intended for an unconstrained needs-based plan, the \$75-billion cost of all the projects in the plan is well beyond NVTA's available funding.
+As intended for an unconstrained needs-based plan, the \$75-billion cost of all the projects in the Plan is well beyond NVTA's available funding.

 The following pages of this section provide an overview of the different project types included in the Plan.
-Two new plan elements have also been highlighted in greater detail - building a regional bus rapid transit (BRT) system, and leveraging technology to address regional transportation needs.
+Two new plan elements have also been highlighted in greater detail - building a regional Bus Rapid Transit (BRT) system, and leveraging technology to address regional transportation needs.

-AT A GLANCE \$75B In total estimated costs for all projects 424 projects
+\$75B 424 in total estimated costs for all projects